-The Hubble constant $H_0$ could be measured using \sns\ with distance anchors to calibrate the absolute magnitude $M_B$.
-Usual anchors are nearby galaxy distances measured thanks to Cepheids \citep{riessComprehensiveMeasurementLocal2022} or Tip of the Red Giant Branch (TRGB, \citealt{dhawanUniformTypeIa2022, scolnic2023cats}).
-This allows to obtain the absolute magnitude, $M_B$, of the nearby {\sns}.
-The \sns\ which reside in the Hubble flow are used to determine the intercept of the Hubble diagram, $a_B$.
+The Hubble constant, $H_0$, could be measured using \sns\ with distance anchors to calibrate the absolute magnitude, $M_B$.
+The usual anchors are nearby galaxy distances measured thanks to Cepheids \citep{riessComprehensiveMeasurementLocal2022} or the tip of the red giant branch (TRGB, \citealt{dhawanUniformTypeIa2022, scolnic2023cats}).
+This allows one to obtain the absolute magnitude, $M_B$, of the nearby {\sns}.
+The \sns\ that reside in the Hubble flow are used to determine the intercept of the Hubble diagram, $a_B$.
 The intercept is linked to $H_0$ through the relation

-In recent analysis \citep{broutPantheonAnalysisCosmological2022, riessComprehensiveMeasurementLocal2022, Darcy_h02rungs_2022} PVs have been corrected using peculiar velocity field reconstruction methods \citep{lavaux2MGalaxyRedshift2011, carrickCosmologicalParametersComparison2015, grazianiPeculiarVelocityField2019, Lilow2021}.
-The first attempts of applying these methods to correct PVs to \sns\ Hubble diagram showed improvements of the residuals \citep{petersonPantheonAnalysisEvaluating2022}.
+In recent analysis \citep{broutPantheonAnalysisCosmological2022, riessComprehensiveMeasurementLocal2022, Darcy_h02rungs_2022}, PVs have been corrected using PV field reconstruction methods \citep{lavaux2MGalaxyRedshift2011, carrickCosmologicalParametersComparison2015, grazianiPeculiarVelocityField2019, Lilow2021}.
+The first attempts at applying these methods to correct PVs to \sns\ in the Hubble diagram have shown improvements in the residuals \citep{petersonPantheonAnalysisEvaluating2022, carrPantheonAnalysisImproving2022}.
 However, these methods require a spectroscopic survey of the underlying large-scale structure.
-Moreover, the current literature lacks of test of these methods on simulations to have a better understanding of the bias and systematic that could arise from their use in the Hubble diagram.
+Moreover, the current literature lacks testing of these methods on simulations, which would provides a better understanding of the bias and systematics that could arise from their use in the Hubble diagram.

-In this work we study the impact of galaxy PVs and their correlations on the Hubble diagram fit in the context of the \sns\ sample of the second ZTF Data Release (ZTF DR2).
+In this work, we study the impact of galaxy PVs and their correlations on the Hubble diagram fit in the context of the \sns\ sample of the second ZTF Data Release from the ZTF Type Ia Supernovae \& Cosmology science working group (ZTF SN~Ia DR2).
 We make use of both realistic simulations and real data to study the systematic impact of PVs in the Hubble diagram.
 We determine the effect of PVs on the intercept of the Hubble diagram $a_B$.
 This work will be useful for future cosmological analyses that may use the \sns\ coming from ZTF survey.